-Your writing assignment about your books is due on August 21 and can be found on the Google Classroom.
+Your writing assignment is due on August 21 and can be found on the Google Classroom.

 English 12: Studies in Diversity-Dramas of Diversity and Difference

 "Love takes off masks that we fear we cannot live without and know we cannot live within."